 Upload image to detect objects

-Detect potholes in images and videos
+Detect objects in images or videos

-Detect headphones and microphones in images and videos
+Detect objects in images and return coordinates

-Detect objects in images and return details
+Detect and measure areas of objects in images

 Identify objects in images

-Detect objects in images
+Detect objects in anime images

 Vanilla Js Object Detector is a lightweight JavaScript library designed for object detection in images.
 It allows developers to easily integrate object detection functionality into their web applications without relying on external libraries or frameworks.
 The tool is built using pure vanilla JavaScript, making it fast and compatible with most modern web browsers.